-A brief history of the Danforth Music Hall
+The history of the Danforth Music Hall in Toronto

 It had become such an institution by 1985 that it was designated a property of historic interest under the Ontario Heritage Act.
 However, it was also steadily sliding into a sorry state of disrepair, and the roof was becoming infamously leaky.
 Few were surprised when the hall eventually closed in 2004.